 Who are we?

-We are campaigners who have brought the existence of the cinema to light.
-We have secured almost 9000 petition signatures and run an active Facebook group of over 2000 members.
+We are local people who have brought the existence of the cinema to light.
+We have secured almost 9000 petition signatures and run an active Facebook group of over 2500 members.

 We are a group of locals who have come together to prove the validity of saving and operating the site as a cinema, events space and community kitchen – a cultural hub for the area.

 Among us are people with expertise in cinema operations, planning, architecture, business and CIC governance models, project management, communications, film production, youth work, catering and more.

 All are welcome to get involved, and we particularly welcome partnerships with people who feel under represented people in the area.

 We want to save Redfield Cinema from being developed into 44 accommodation ‘pods’.
 There is a largely intact 130-seat ART DECO CINEMA with potential to be a community hub in BS5 and the building has been serving the community as a social space for 110 years.

 We want an affordable and accessible space that our community of communities can enjoy together.